pilotmoon/PopClip-Extensions/source/Scrivener.popclipext/README.md

 Send the text to Scrivener using its system service interface.

-**Action** option: choose between Scrivener's "Make New Clipping", "Append to Text" and "Append to Notes" services.
+Choose between Scrivener's "Make New Clipping", "Append to Text" and "Append to Notes" services.

 Author: Nick Moore